AluVM/rust-aluvm/CODE_OF_CONDUCT.md

 # Code of Conduct

+Our code of conduct is not to have any code of conduct.

+## Rationale:

-Out code of conduct is not to have a code of conduct.
-Restriction is the word of sin: free people writing free code take their own decisions and act in a way they like; taking all responsibility for the consequences.
+Restriction is the word of sin.

+Free people writing free code take their own decisions and act in a way they like.